--g

-Sets the granularity of the grid refinement.
+- -g - Sets the granularity of the grid refinement.
 By default, when the grid is refined, the stepsize is cut in half, which corresponds to specifying -g 2.
-If this parameter is specified, the grid is refined at each step by a multiple of MULT.
+If this parameter is specified, the grid is refined at each step by a multiple of MULT. - -h Prints a help message listing the available options. - -n Randomly generate COUNT starting points.
+Only applicable if option gambit-simpdiv -r is also specified. - -q Suppresses printing of the banner at program launch. - Generate random starting points with denominator DENOM.

--n

-Randomly generate COUNT starting points.
-Only applicable if option gambit-simpdiv-r is also specified

--r

-Generate random starting points with denominator DENOM.
 Since this algorithm operates on a grid, by its nature the probabilities it works with are always rational numbers.
-If this parameter is specified, starting points for the procedure are generated randomly using the uniform distribution over strategy profiles with probabilities having denominator DENOM.
+If this parameter is specified, starting points for the procedure are generated randomly using the uniform distribution over strategy profiles with probabilities having denominator DENOM. - Specifies a file containing a list of starting points for the algorithm.

--s

-Specifies a file containing a list of starting points for the algorithm.
 The format of the file is comma-separated values, one mixed strategy profile per line, in the same format used for output of equilibria (excluding the initial NE tag).